.

 • Has two younger sisters (currently npc's) that he thinks will surely invent time travel since they clearly went back to put the sun in the sky.
 One has already made it to university and is a budding genius herself.

-• Was 14 when the last Calamity hit (mid-20's now), which saw him and his friends enlist in military free companies at the time, cutting his teeth on the arcane in a sundered world.
+• Was 14 when the last Calamity hit (mid-20's now, I use the year-per-expansion rule), which saw him and his friends enlist in military free companies at the time, cutting their teeth on the arcane in a sundered world.

 • 'Neo-practicism' is a (headcanoned) philosophical model in demonology regarding how he categorises and approaches 'Outside' forces, which divides them into the 'Upper Hells' (the Void) and the 'Lower Hells' (any other alternate dimension).
 He refers to all of these entities interchangeably as demons, daemons, outsiders, neighbours, or whatever sounds coolest at the time.